-Dubbed “insurance for insurance companies” by the Reinsurance Association of America, reinsurance is a form of insurance purchased by carriers to lower their risk.
+Dubbed “insurance for insurance companies” by the Reinsurance Association of America, reinsurance is a form of insurance carriers purchase to lower their risk.

 The goal is to make sure no single insurance company is exposed to a significantly massive disaster—like a hurricane.